ekimetrics/ekimetrics.github.io/about/eki-ekimetrics.md

 <div align ="justify">

 <p> </p>
 Ekimetrics is one of the world’s largest independent analytics firms.
-We operate from Paris, London, New York and Hong Kong with 400+ in-house Data Scientists, Data Engineers, Data Architects, DevOps Engineers, Full Stack Developers, Product Managers, UX-UI Designers, etc. Since 2006, we have led more than a thousand data science projects in over 50 countries, generating more than €1bn in profit for our customers, and helped our customers avoiding 7000 tons of CO2 in 2022.
+We operate from Paris, London, New York, Hong Kong and Shanghai with 400+ in-house Data Scientists, Data Engineers, Data Architects, DevOps Engineers, Full Stack Developers, Product Managers, UX-UI Designers, etc. Since 2006, we have led more than a thousand data science projects in over 50 countries, generating more than €1bn in profit for our customers, and helped our customers avoiding 7000 tons of CO2 in 2022.
 <p> </p>

 ### Redefining Performance